Troubleshooting Lancia Check Engine Light

 Flashing check engine light

 While various things can cause the solid check engine light, one flashing on and off is a clear and definite sign of engine misfire.
-This can be caused by faulty sparks, broken coils, or leaking fuel injectors.
+Faulty sparks, broken coils, or leaking fuel injectors can cause thi.
 Whatever the cause, the misfire can quickly damage a catalytic converter and other engine components.

 Try easing off the throttle, as this usually helps.
 If not, stop the car at the first possible spot.
 Never ignore a check engine light that is going on and off intermittently.
 An OBD-II scanner can help determine why the check engine light is flashing.